failsatheals/Redux-Store/README.md

 # Getting the Fetch call to work with CORS
 ./chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security

+Running the app in this instance of chrome will overcome any CORS issues.

 # How to run and build
-While in the directory run npm install and then npm start.
+While in the project directory run npm install and then npm start.

 # Data loading and product page
 Have the app fetch product data via HTTP GET request from the following